Skip to main content

 SCREEN FOLLOW-UP:

-• Some babies (~10%) will require a repeat of the newborn screen, meaning a second blotter sample is taken.
+• Some babies (~10%) will require a repeat of the newborn screen, meaning another blotter sample is taken.
 The follow-up sample might be taken as soon as possible, at two weeks of life, or at another time point.
 A repeat can be needed for many different reasons.
 Some reasons include if a sample is of insufficient quality (e.g., not enough sample, collected too early), if a baby is born at less than 34 weeks gestation or has a birth weight of under 2000g, if the baby is a same sex multiple, or if clarification is needed for a specific condition on the newborn screen.
 If a repeat is needed for a specific condition on the newborn screen, it does not mean the baby has this condition.

 • The IWK newborn screening team will alert the primary care provider (PCP) or the hospital clinic if a follow-up is needed.
 The PCP or hospital clinic will then contact the family to arrange the repeat.
 Repeat blotters are taken at the birth hospital.